Making Progress with Policy.

 Some examples of our success:

-- At the end of 2017, Governor Doug Ducey and the U.S. Forest Service for reached an agreement for the management of the Salt River wild horses.
+- Governor Doug Ducey and the U.S. Forest Service reached an agreement for the management of the Salt River wild horses.
 The agreement fulfills the conditional enactment clause of the Salt River Wild Horse Act, passed by the Arizona Legislature and signed into law by Gov. Ducey in May 2016.
 The agreement establishes a management structure and process to provide humane management for the Salt River wild horses, who reside in the Tonto National Forest.
 The agreement authorizes the state to partner with a non-profit organization to assist with management and care of the Salt River wild horses.